The picturesque medieval city of Ghent in Belgium is not only home to castles and canals but also boasts a thriving culinary scene.

 A real Max waffle, known to us as the Belgian waffle (but clearly should be called a Ghent waffle) must be 4 x 5 with twenty squares.
 The lightest of waffles almost like air and ever so moorish.
 The locals eat them with icing sugar, although a variety of toppings are offered from whipped cream, fruit, maple syrup and chocolate.

 Max | Goudenleeuwplein 3 | 9000 Ghent | Website

-If you still need more healthy treats afterwards, they serve desserts too such as quinoa peanut butter cookies, omega 3 brownies and chia seed pudding.
+If you still need more healthy treats afterwards, desserts like the quinoa peanut butter cookies, omega 3 brownies and chia seed pudding are served.

 In a former 17th-century inn you’ll find a pizzeria with a twist.
 Surrounded by industrial decor, vintage lamps, neon letters and metal mesh, heavenly pizzas will be served.

 Made from dough which uses brewer’s yeast the pizzas feature a surprising combination of toppings.
 Try the Ritmo De La Nacho, a Mexican fury with black beans jalapeno, nachos, red onion, cheddar, coriander and topped with sour cream and guacamole.

 Or how about the Tom Selleck, pickled pineapple, jalapenos, ham on the bone, pickled ginger and ricotta di bufala.

 The Las Vega is vegan, with a sauce of legumaise curry, spinach leaf, with garlic and mushroom, Zuma paste (homemade chilli paste made from Habanero peppers), coconut flakes and espuma soy yoghurt.
 Literally a three course meal on a pizza!
 Oh and the classic margarita can still be found on the menu to appease those tastebuds just after the usual.